kgolding/website-kgolding.co.uk/content/post/homeassistant-local-https.md

 ### Stage 4 - Access Home Assistant over https

-1. Edit the address bar and change the `http` prefix to `https` e.g. https://homeassistant.local:8123/
+1. Edit your web broswers address bar and change the `http` prefix to `https` e.g. https://homeassistant.local:8123/
 1. You will see a page with a warning `Your connection is not private`
 1. Click the `Advanced` button
 1. Click the `Proceed to ......` link